-Alvars Biography and Poems.
-This is biographical information on Alvars, one of the best poets of all time.
-This biography page also provides a link to poems written by Alvars, as well as, a video biography...if available.
+The biography of Alvars.
+This page has biographical information on Alvars, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 The alwar or azhwars (Tamil : , azvarka [aar], ‘those immersed in god’) were Tamil poet-saints of south India who lived between the 6th and 9th centuries AD and espoused ‘emotional devotion’ or bhakti to Visnu-Krishna in their songs of longing, ecstasy and service.
 Sri Vaishnava orthodoxy posits the number of alvars as ten, though there are other references that include Andal and Madhurakavi, making the number twelve.
 The devotional outpourings of Alvars, composed during the early medieval period of Tamil history, helped revive the bhakti movement, through their hymns of worship to Vishnu and his Avatars.
 They praised 108 of this deity's holy abodes in their hymns, known as the Divya Desams.
 Vaishanava bhakti literature was an all-India phenomenon which started in the 6th or 7th century AD in the Tamil-speaking region of South India, with twelve Alvar (one immersed in God) saint-poets, who wrote devotional songs.
 The religion of Alvar poets, which included a woman poet, Andal, was devotion to God through love (bhakti), and in the ecstasy of such devotions they sang hundreds of songs which embodied both depth of feeling and felicity of expressions.
 Together with the contemporary sixty three Saiva Nayanars, they are accounted as South India's 75 Apostles of Bhakti because of their importance in the rise of the Hindu Bhakti movement.
 The collection of their hymns is known as Divya Prabandha .